On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Dynamic HMC algorithms

 \subsection{General framework for dynamic HMC algorithms}

 For the scheme in \Cref{def:dynamic-hmc} we need the following concepts and notation.
 Let $h > 0$, $\Kmax \in \nset$ and let an \emph{orbit selection kernel}

 be a family of probability distributions on $\mathcal{P}([-2^{\Kmax}: 2^{\Kmax}])$.
-In the dynamic HMC scheme below, an orbit selection kernel defines the probabilities $\rmpp_h(\msj \mid q_0, p_0)$ of considering samples from the orbit $\orbit_\msj(q_0, p_0) = \{ \Phiverlet[h][j](q_0, p_0): j \in \msj\}$, where the size of the index set $\msj \subset [-2^{\Kmax}: 2^{\Kmax}] \subset \Zset$ is bounded above by a constant.\footnote{ While the restriction to a constant upper bound on the lengths of orbits is somewhat artificial from the theoretical point of view, and technically excludes algorithms such as Randomized Hamiltonian Monte Carlo \cite{bou2017randomized} where the number of steps is taken to be exponentially distributed from the class of dynamic HMC algorithms as defined here, all practical algorithms have some effective limitation on the number of leapfrog steps taken during a single iteration.
+In the dynamic HMC scheme below, an orbit selection kernel defines the probabilities $\rmpp_h(\msj \mid q_0, p_0)$ of considering samples from the orbit $\orbit_\msj(q_0, p_0) = \{ \Phiverlet[h][j](q_0, p_0): j \in \msj\}$, where the size of the index set $\msj \subset [-2^{\Kmax}: 2^{\Kmax}] \subset \Zset$ is bounded above by a constant.\footnote{ While the restriction to a constant upper bound on the lengths of orbits is somewhat artificial from the theoretical point of view, and technically excludes algorithms such as HMC with randomised integration time where the number of steps is taken to have an unbounded distribution (exponential distribution is a common choice) from the class of dynamic HMC algorithms as defined here, all practical algorithms have some effective limitation on the number of leapfrog steps taken during a single iteration.
 In particular, the NUTS algorithm explicitly incorporates the bound $2^{\Kmax}$ for the number of leapfrog steps so we take the convenient opportunity here to introduce the notation.

 Some of our results include an assumption that bounds the total allowed integration time $h 2^{\Kmax}$.
 In the cases where such a bound is assumed, we usually write $\Kmax = \Kmax(h)$ to emphasize the interdependence of the admissible values of $h$ and $\Kmax$. } Let an \emph{index selection kernel}